Daddy blues are real!

 This is true for all forms of depression.

-Before the birth of the Baby, Dad only had himself and Mom to worry about.
-Now he has a Baby to add to the pressure.
+Before the baby’s birth, dad only had himself and mom to worry about.
+Now he has a baby to add to the pressure.

-Being a new Dad can be very overwhelming, especially at first.
-Common questions will be asked of himself, and each one adding a little bit more pressure to an already waning person.
+Being a new dad can be very overwhelming, especially at first.
+He will ask standard questions of himself, and each one adds a little more pressure to an already waning person.
 Those questions include:

 - Am I good enough?